mbreton/ReDoc/CONTRIBUTING.md

-SGR Contributions guide
+ReDoc Contributions guide
 =======================

-This doc explains the rules and guide lines to contribute on SGR project.
+This doc explains the rules and guide lines to contribute on ReDoc project.

 Prerequisites
 -------------

-To be able to contribute on SGR project, you will need :
+To be able to contribute on ReDoc project, you will need :

 - NodeJS (v6.0)
 - Yarn (installed in global): We prefer to use Yarn over NPM to manage our dependencies